SomeSpaceNerd/TUPperware/README.md

 This section will tell you how to download, use, and modify the code of the program

 ### Download the program
-If you just want to download and use the program, click on the green "Code" button in the top right, then "Download ZIP", then extract the ZIP archive
+If you just want to download and use the program, click on the green "Code" button in the top right, then "Download ZIP", then extract the ZIP archive.

-If you want to download the program and intend to modify it, install Git on your machine and run the command ``` git clone https://github.com/SomeSpaceNerd/TUPperware.git ```
+If you want to download the program and intend to modify it, install Git on your machine and run the command ``` git clone https://github.com/SomeSpaceNerd/TUPperware.git ```.

 ### Usage
-Step 1: Download and install Python 3.12 (or later) for your operating system from [Python's Website](https://www.python.org/downloads/)
+Step 1: Download and install Python 3.12 (or later) for your operating system from [Python's Website](https://www.python.org/downloads/).

 Step 2:
-If you are on Windows, run the ``` TUPperware.bat ``` file to setup and run the program
+If you are on Windows, run the ``` TUPperware.bat ``` file to setup and run the program.

-If you are on Linux or MacOS run the ``` TUPperware.sh ``` file to setup and run the program
+If you are on Linux or MacOS run the ``` TUPperware.sh ``` file to setup and run the program.

 TODO: How to use the program

 ### Modification and Contributing
-This program was made in QT Creator Community Edition 16.0.1 using Python 3.12 and PySide6
+This program was made in QT Creator Community Edition 16.0.1 using Python 3.12 and PySide6.

-I recommend using QT Creator to modify any part of the program, it can be downloaded from [QT's Website](https://www.qt.io/download-qt-installer-oss)
+I recommend using QT Creator to modify any part of the program, it can be downloaded from [QT's Website](https://www.qt.io/download-qt-installer-oss).
-However, you can modify the mainwindow.py file in any normal IDE, but make sure you do not modify any UI files (like mainwindow.ui or ui_form.py) outside of QT Creator
+However, you can modify the mainwindow.py file in any normal IDE, but make sure you do not modify any UI files (like mainwindow.ui or ui_form.py) outside of QT Creator.

 ## Save File Notes
-This section contains some notes about the save file's formatting and values
+This section contains some notes about the save file's formatting and values.

 ### Cipher Key
-The game encrypts a JSON file using a substitution cipher with the following key
+The game encrypts a JSON file using a substitution cipher with the following key:

 | Ciphered Character  | Deciphered Character |
 |---------------------|----------------------|